dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t1-demos.md

 Here's some things you'll be graded on:

 * During DEMO:
-  * Verbal project pitch and user onboarding.
+  * Verbal project pitch and user on-boarding.
     * verbal pitch should be 1 minute tops.
     * purpose of the product motivated
   * Testing questions prepared / notes taken